sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/mobile-phones/index.md

 On Safari you need to enable **Remote Automation** to be able to drive it with WebDriver.
 To do this, toggle the setting in *Settings → Safari → Advanced → Remote Automation*.

 Plug in the phone into your machine and *trust the host* and make sure that your phone is unlocked when you run your tests.

+Your phone needs to be unlocked (turn off *Auto-Lock*) and make sure to turn down the brightness, so that you sace energy.

 If you have any problems, make sure to read the [WebKit blog post about setting up your phone for Selenium](https://webkit.org/blog/9395/webdriver-is-coming-to-safari-in-ios-13/).